gilcrest/diygoapi/README.md

 ##### Unauthorized Error Flow

-*Unauthorized* errors are raised when there is a permission issue for a user attempting to access a resource. `saaswhip` currently has a custom database-driven RBAC (Role Based Access Control) authorization implementation (more about this later).
-The below example demonstrates raising an *Unauthorized* error and is found in the [DBAuthorizer.Authorize](https://github.com/gilcrest/saaswhip/blob/v0.47.3/service/rbac.go#L37) method.
+*Unauthorized* errors are raised when there is a permission issue for a user attempting to access a resource. `diygoapi` currently has a custom database-driven RBAC (Role Based Access Control) authorization implementation (more about this later).
+The below example demonstrates raising an *Unauthorized* error and is found in the [DBAuthorizer.Authorize](https://github.com/gilcrest/diygoapi/blob/v0.47.3/service/rbac.go#L37) method.

 ```go
 return errs.E(errs.Unauthorized, fmt.Sprintf("user %s does not have %s permission for %s", adt.User.Username, r.Method, pathTemplate))
 ```

-Per requirements, `saaswhip` does not return a response body when returning an **Unauthorized** error.
+Per requirements, `diygoapi` does not return a response body when returning an **Unauthorized** error.
 The error response from [cURL](https://curl.se/) looks like the following:

 ```bash
 HTTP/1.1 403 Forbidden